 This is a great feature that I didn't record a video to show because it looks exactly the same as Intention Actions in “Code Generation.”
 As with that feature, it feels like working with a pedantic-yet-helpful pair programmer.

-Doable with ack (or grep) and Vim.
+This is doable with ack (or grep) and Vim.
 But would I want to go back to that life?
 No. Here’s why.
 Let’s say I want to rename a method with a name like “add” that’s guaranteed to give me false positives from a text-based search like grep.
 In PyCharm I trigger the refactor menu with a keyboard shortcut:

 Alright, great.
 I have tons of refactoring options.
 I’m only going to show renaming because that is what I do the most.
 So, I hit the Enter key on “Rename…” and I’m asked for the new name: